cosmos/cosmos-sdk/docs/run-node/txs.md

 ## Using CosmJS (JavaScript & TypeScript)

 CosmJS aims to build client libraries in JavaScript that can be embedded in web applications.
 Please see [https://cosmos.github.io/cosmjs](https://cosmos.github.io/cosmjs) for more information.
+As of January 2021, CosmJS documentation is still work in progress.